 The CYSCP are now providing Multi-Agency training in Harmful Sexual Behaviour.
 More information about the 'Developing an Understanding of Harmful Sexual Behaviour' is available on the Multi-Agency Training page.

-For further information and guidance please look at the CYSCP HSB Procedure
+For further information and guidance please look at the CYSCP HSB Procedure.
+This is available on the CYSCP Procedures webpage and also on the right hand tool bar of this webpage.

 A useful One Minute Guide has been produced for professionals which can easily be downloaded.